admsyn/ofxAudioUnit/readme.md

 Audio Units are small programs that you can hook up to each other to produce sound.
 For example, you can hook up a synthesizer unit to a distortion effect unit, then connect the distortion unit to an output unit to send the audio to your speakers.
 This is analogous to a guitar being connected to an effect stompbox which is connected to an amplifier.

+Audio Units are only available on osx and iOS.
 If you're on a mac, you already have a bunch of Audio Units on your computer.
 Run this command in a Terminal to see them all:

 ```
 auval -a